eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

     - `MHWS_2024-01_2024-01.tif`
     - `MLWS_2024-01_2024-01.tif`

     These files can be loaded into QGIS or ArcGIS Pro for viewing.
-Windows will not correctly show these images properly because the data in the files is in 32 bit float.
+Windows will not correctly show these images properly because the data in the files is in 32-bit float.

-To split the processing on windows without opening multiple command line windows you can use the `start /b` to start multiple background tasks.
+To split the processing on windows without opening multiple command line windows, you can use the `start /b` to start multiple background tasks.
 ```batch
 start /b python 03-tidal_stats.py --config config/king-sound-quick-test.yaml --split 2 --index 0
 start /b python 03-tidal_stats.py --config config/king-sound-quick-test.yaml --split 2 --index 1
 ```
+The downside of using this approach is that the task explorer is needed to stop the execution of long running scripts and the notification messages from all parallel script are intermixed in the on terminal.

 ## Larger parallel test run
-This run is much larger than the quick test run as it simulated northern Australia over a 1 year period.
+This run is much larger than the quick test run, as it simulates northern Australia over a one-year period.
 This test is long enough that it is worth splitting up into multiple parallel runs.
-In this example we have split the number of parallel runs into 4 so that it can be run locally on a laptop for testing purposes.
-This test take approximately 12 hours when split into 4 processes.
+In this example, we split the simulation into four parallel runs.
+This test takes approximately 12 hours on a laptop.

-Parallelism is achieved by splitting the task into multiple independed runs of the `03-tidal_stats.py` script that each process an independent strip of the final grid.
+Parallelism is achieved by splitting the task into multiple independent runs of the `03-tidal_stats.py` script, with each process handling an independent strip of the final grid.
+The width of the strips is adjusted so that each process calculates the results for approximately the same number of pixels.
 The results are then merged together using the `04-merge_strips.py`.
-To split the processing we indicate to the script how many vertical strips the grid should be `split` and then provide each process with an `index` to indicate which portion it should process.
+This script also calculates the tidal range from HPT-LPT.
+To split the processing, we indicate to the script how many vertical strips the grid should be `split` into and then provide each process with an `index` to indicate which portion it should process.

-Note that because the tidal model is not simulated for land areas not all parallel splits will take the same amount of time.
-This is a result of the simple approach used for splitting up the work.

-Setup the Grid:
+1. **Set Up the Grid**:
 ```bash
 python 02-tide_model_grid.py --config config/northern-au-test.yaml
 ```

+2. **Simulate over the area, splitting into parallel runs**:
 Start four command line windows to run four processes in parallel.
-On windows I am using conda and so each of these is an Anaconda prompt corresponding to the environment needed for this code.
-Running this code took 3 hr 18 min.
+On Windows I am using Conda and so each of these is an Anaconda prompt corresponding to the environment needed for this code.
+Running this takes 12 hours.

 ```bash
 python 03-tidal_stats.py --config config/northern-au-test.yaml --split 4 --index 0